jennybc/stat545a-2013-hw06_baik-jon/README.md

 ##### How to run:

-Run `MAKEFILE.R` in R to run.
+Run `MAKEFILE.R` in R or Rscript to run.

 There is a large data processing step.
 If you want to skip this step (~30 minutes on my machine), there is a setting in the `MAKEFILE` - just set `quick <- TRUE`.

-More instructions coming soon...
+This will prevent one of the intermediate data sets from being deleted.